sciZer0/7/v/README.md

 NFTs will probably be used for the 3 main cases:

-1. a main way for creators (incl. singers, writers) to monetize their works
+1. a way for creators (incl. singers, writers) to monetize their works
-2. a main way for entities (incl. states, game companies) to organize their works
+2. a way for entities (incl. game companies, universities, states) to organize their works
-3. a main way for people to flex (more on it below)
+3. a way for people to flex (more on it below)